tedneward/Azgaarnoth/Creatures/Githyanki.md

 >- **Languages** Gith
 >- **Challenge** 14
 >___
->***Legendary Resistance (3/Day).***.
-If the githyanki fails a saving throw, it can choose to succeed instead.
+>***Legendary Resistance (3/Day).*** If the githyanki fails a saving throw, it can choose to succeed instead.
 >
 >#### Actions
->***Multiattack.***.
-The githyanki makes two Silver Greatsword attacks.
+>***Multiattack.*** The githyanki makes two Silver Greatsword attacks.
 >
->***Silver Greatsword.***.
-Melee Weapon Attack: +12 to hit, reach 5 ft., one target.
+>***Silver Greatsword.*** Melee Weapon Attack: +12 to hit, reach 5 ft., one target.
 Hit: 14 (2d6 + 7) slashing damage plus 17 (5d6) psychic damage.
 On a critical hit against a target in an astral body (as with the astral projection spell), the githyanki can cut the silvery cord that tethers the target to its material body, instead of dealing damage.
 >
->***Spellcasting (Psionics).***.
-The githyanki casts one of the following spells, requiring no spell components and using Intelligence as the spellcasting ability (spell save DC 16):
+>***Spellcasting (Psionics).*** The githyanki casts one of the following spells, requiring no spell components and using Intelligence as the spellcasting ability (spell save DC 16):
 >
 >At will: mage hand (the hand is invisible)
 >